Scientology status by country: Indonesia

 Indonesian government legislation recognizes the "right of all religions to exist and function in society" and "the Church of Scientology has experienced no difficulties in gaining registration", but there has been no legal recognition as a religion.

+Ireland

+The Church of Scientology does not have religious or tax-free charitable status in the Republic of Ireland.

+As in most European countries, the Church of Scientology is not officially recognized in Ireland as a charitable organization.
+The Irish government has not invited the Church of Scientology to national discussions on secularization by the Religious Council of Ireland.
+The meetings were attended by Roman Catholic bishops, representatives of the Church of Ireland, Ireland's Chief Rabbi, and Muslim leaders.

 Israel

-In January 1987 a parliamentary commission on cults, headed by MK Miriam Glazer-Ta'asa, declared Scientology a cult, although no further measures were taken.
+In January 1987, a parliamentary commission on cults, headed by MK Miriam Glazer-Ta'asa, declared Scientology a cult, although no further measures were taken.
 Its practice is legal.

-Ireland, Republic of

-In Ireland, the Church of Scientology has not been successful in its attempts to obtain tax-free, charitable status.
+In 1987, an Israeli parliamentary commission declared it a cult, but the practice of Scientology in Israel is legal.
+In Israel, according to Israeli professor of psychology Benjamin Beit-Hallahmi, "in various organizational forms, Scientology has been active among Israelis for more than thirty years, but those in charge not only never claimed the religion label, but resisted any such suggestion or implication.
+It has always presented itself as a secular, self-improvement, tax-paying business."
+Those "organizational forms" include a Scientology Organization in Tel Aviv.
+Another Israeli Scientology group called "The Way to Happiness" (or "Association for Prosperity and Security in the Middle East") works through local Scientologist members to promote The Way to Happiness.
+An Israeli CCHR chapter runs campaigns against perceived abuses in psychiatry.
+Other Scientology campaigns, such as "Youth for Human Rights International" are active as well.
+There is also an ultra-Orthodox Jewish group that opposes Scientology and other cults or missionary organizations in Israel, Lev L'Achim, whose anti-missionary department in 2001 provided a hotline and other services to warn citizens of Scientology's "many types of front organizations".

 Italy

 In terms of corporate status, the Italian Church of Scientology is one of Italy's non-profit and common-law associations; it has neither an intesa (recognition agreement with the Italian state), nor is it a recognized confessional community (ente di culto).

 Some courts, including those in Rome and Turin, have viewed Scientology as a religion, although the Appeals Court of Milan did not do so during the criminal trial of various Scientologists.
 After it twice refused to recognize Scientology as a religion, its decisions were overturned by the Italian Supreme Court.
 In March 2000, the Italian Supreme Court upheld Scientology's religious status in Italy while reaffirming that Narconon is a non-tax-exempt for-profit business.